What to See in Beautiful Brittany (Bretagne), France

 If you think that Grand Place is beautiful during the day, wait until you see the lights of the baroque building reflected into the dark-shiny floor at night, turning the Place into a beautiful dark sea of lights.
 Absolutely breath-taking.

-Surrounding the Grand Place you have different little streets to choose your path from.
-They’re all crowded with souvenir and chocolate shops, as well as mediterranean restaurants, waffle and frites (aka french fries) stands, bars with a wide variety of Belgian beers, and of course, Le Boutique de TinTin.
+Surrounding the Grand Place were several narrow streets brimming with souvenir and chocolate shops, as well as mediterranean restaurants, waffle and frites (aka french fries) stands and bars with a wide variety of Belgian beers.
+Despite all this deliciousness, one of my main reason for visiting Bruxelles, besides Belgian beer, is Le Boutique de TinTin.
 I’m a nerd for comics and I absolutely love TinTin, but no more than I adore his pup Milou, the true hero in the stories.
 The shop is more of a museum, unless you’re willing to spend about €70 in a figurine.
-I did get a €2 postcard as souvenir.
-Right across from this store, I found the most affordable chocolate and souvenir shop in the area, also, the one with the largest variety.
-It seemed like it was family owned, and at least during Spring Break, it was open until 11pm (23h).
+I did get a €2 postcard as souvenir that is now pinned to my wall.

 Bruxelles, land of TinTin and Delirium beer.